Last Updated: February 26, 2019

 Privacy Shield Requirements

-Morae Global Corporation commits to cooperate with EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) and comply with the advice given by such authorities with regard to human resources data transferred from the EU and Switzerland in the context of our employment relationship with you.
+Morae Global Corporation commits to cooperate with EU data protection authorities (DPAs), United Kingdom data protection authorities, and the Swiss Federal Data Protection and Information Commissioner (FDPIC) and comply with the advice given by such authorities with regard to human resources data transferred from the EU, United Kingdom and Switzerland in the context of our employment relationship with you.

 Our commitments under the Privacy Shields are subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (FTC).
 We may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
 Under such circumstances, we may be prohibited by law, court order or other legal process from providing notice of disclosure.